The language of the manuscript must be in English (either American or British standard, but not the mixture of both).

 Title page is a separated page before the text.
 It should include the following information:

-Title should be concise and informative.
+The title should be concise and informative.
 Try to avoid abbreviations and formulae where possible.

 Author’s names and affiliations